Posterior Lumbar Interbody Fusion

 Your surgeon then prepares the area where the disc was removed so that a spinal implant can be placed.
 After measuring the size of the space, your surgeon inserts an implant made of bone or a strong synthetic material filled with bone graft into the disc space.
 This implant gives critical support to the spine and aids bonehealing.
 Your surgeon may place additional bone graft or other special material around the implant to stimulate bone growth – which may take several months.

-Your surgeon will then place screws called pedicle screws into the bone, and connecting rods are inserted into the screws to give your spine extra stability.
+Your surgeon may then place screws called pedicle screws into the bone, and connecting rods are inserted into the screws to give your spine extra stability.
 This holds everything in place as your spine heals.
 Over time, if your surgery is successful, the bones will grow together, or fuse.

 Upon healing, small scars will remain on your back from your incisions.